anuraj/devskim/README.md

 ### Basic Usage

+You can run the following command to analyze your source code with docker image.

-docker run -v C:\Code\:/code anuraj/devskim:0.1.11 analyze /code
+`docker run -v C:\Code\:/code anuraj/devskim:latest analyze /code`

 ### Docker Tags

-Current tag to track is `0.1.11` which same the latest version of DevSkim CLI tools released
+Current tag to track is `latest` which same the latest version of DevSkim CLI tools released